clara-parabricks-workflows/RAPIDS-singlecell-introduction-notebooks/README.md

 For additional information on RAPIDS Singlecell please visit the [RAPIDS Singlecell Docs](https://rapids-singlecell.readthedocs.io/)
 For alternate installation instructions, please refer to the [RAPIDS Singlecell Install Guide](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html) to install using [pip](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html#pypi), [Conda](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html#conda), or [Docker](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html#docker)

+## Tips and Tricks
+1. If after clicking a "Healthy" Port 8888 link in `Deploy with Brev: Step 4`, JupyterLab does not start, please try again in a few seconds.
+Also, sometimes, the page needs to be refreshed to update the status.
+2. Currently, restarting an instance, after stopping it, will start up far faster than starting a new instance.
+3. If you **Stop** the instance, all the data on the main storage will be retained for the next time you start it.
+4. To conserve GPU memory, please remember to shut down your completed notebook's kernel before starting a new notebook.
+5. If your data download gets interrupted, please delete the files you intended to download and try again
+6. The Standard RSC Instance (L40s) has 128GB of space (~90GB user usable).
+7. The Large RSC Instance (8x h100) has the same 128GB of space as the Standard RSC Instance, but there is a speical `data` folder is mapped to a 1.12TB disk.
+Data retention on that disk (in that folder) is not guaranteed.
+YMMV.

 # Detailed Overview of the Notebooks